18kimn/imf_loans/public/slides.md

 ---

-# Intro

-1. Theoretical background
-2. The history
-3. My argument
-4. The viz (sort of)
-5. Re: methods and grounding
+<List
+    title='this presentation'
+    items='["Theoretical background", "The history", "My argument", "The viz (sort of)", "Re: methods and grounding"]' />

 ---